jkeneda/jupyter-math-book/_sources/docs/algebra-review/1-factoring.md

 # Factoring Polynomials

-Here is an exercise generator.
+At the bottom of each tab is an exercise generator.
 Practice with each type of problem until you're comfortable with the relevant tricks.

 ::::{tab-set}